yuhsuanko/Multi-Agent_Customer_Service_System_with_A2A_and_MCP/CONCLUSION.md

 [Building LangGraph workflow using SDK...]
 [Executing LangGraph workflow...]

-[Detected Scenario: escalation]
+[Detected Scenario: unknown]
 [Detected Intents: cancel_subscription, billing_issue]

 --- AGENT-TO-AGENT COMMUNICATION LOGS ---
-  [Router -> Router] Parsed query.
-Scenario=escalation, intents=['cancel_subscription', 'billing_issue'], customer_id=None, new_email=None, urgency=normal
+  [Router -> Router] Parsed query. intents=['cancel_subscription', 'billing_issue'], customer_id=None, new_email=None, urgency=normal
   [Router -> SupportAgent] Router detected multiple intents (cancellation + billing).
 Can you handle this?
+  [Router -> data_agent] Routing decision: The user wants to cancel a subscription and has billing issues, but we have no customer identifiers or account data.
+We must fetch the customer's account, subscription status, and billing history before proceeding.
+  [SupportAgent -> Router] I need billing context (customer_id) to handle this escalation.
   [SupportAgent -> Router] Generated support response.
-Scenario=escalation, intents=['cancel_subscription', 'billing_issue']
+Scenario=coordinated, intents=['cancel_subscription', 'billing_issue']

 --- FINAL RESPONSE ---
-Hi there,

-I’m sorry you’re running into billing issues while trying to cancel.
-I’ve opened a dedicated support ticket to handle both your cancellation request and the billing problem.
+I’m sorry you’re hitting billing issues while trying to cancel.
+I can help with both canceling your subscription and investigating the charges.

-Ticket details:
-- Ticket ID: ESC-20251201-001

-What happens next:
-- Our billing and subscriptions teams will review the charges and assist with the cancellation as appropriate.
-- You’ll receive updates via your preferred contact method as soon as we have more information.

-To help us resolve this faster, please reply with:
+What I can do for you
+- Cancel your subscription now or specify end of the current billing period.
+- Open a billing issue ticket to investigate the charge(s) and ensure any due adjustments are handled.

+What I need from you to proceed
+- Account email or username (the one tied to the subscription)
-- The account email and your subscription ID or plan name
+- Subscription ID or the exact plan name
-- Last 4 digits of the payment method on file (if you’re comfortable sharing)
+- Do you want the cancellation effective immediately or at the end of the current billing cycle?
-- A brief description of the billing issue (e.g., error messages, invoice numbers, dates)
+- A brief note on the billing issue (e.g., unexpected charge, duplicate charge, failed payment, etc.)
-- Your preferred contact method and best times to reach you

-If you’d like, you can also share any other details you think are relevant.
-We’ll keep you posted as soon as we have an update.

-Thank you for your patience—we’ll get this sorted.
+- Optional: any relevant invoices or screenshots

+Would you like me to:
+- Cancel now and simultaneously open a billing issue ticket for you?
+If you say yes, I’ll generate a reference number and keep you updated, or
+- Cancel at the end of the current period and then start the billing investigation after that?

+Please reply with the details above and your preferred option, and I’ll get everything processed right away.

 ================================================================================